 By the late 1980s, Chaum enlisted a handful of other cryptocurrency enthusiasts in an attempt to commercialize the concept of blinded money.
 After relocating to the Netherlands, he founded DigiCash, a for-profit company that produced units of currency based on the blinding algorithm.
-Importantly, DigiCash’s control wasn’t decentralized, as is the case with Bitcoin and most other modern cryptocurrencies – DigiCash itself had a monopoly on supply control, similar to central banks’ monopoly on fiat currencies.
+Unlike Bitcoin and most other modern cryptocurrenncies, DigiCash’s control wasn’t decentralized.
+Chaum’s company had a monopoly on supply control, similar to central banks’ monopoly on fiat currencies.

 Around the same time, an accomplished software engineer named Wei Dai published a white paper on b-money, a virtual currency architecture that included many of the basic components of modern cryptocurrencies, such as complex anonymity protections and decentralization.
 However, b-money was never deployed as a means of exchange.

-Shortly thereafter, a Chaum associate named Nick Szabo developed and released a cryptocurrency called Bit Gold, which was notable for using the block chain system that underpins most modern cryptocurrencies.
-However, Bit Gold never gained popular traction and is no longer used as a means of exchange.
+Shortly thereafter, a Chaum associate named Nick Szabo developed and released a cryptocurrency called Bit Gold, which was notable for using the blockchain system that underpins most modern cryptocurrencies.
+Like DigiCash, Bit Gold never gained popular traction and is no longer used as a means of exchange.

 Pre-Bitcoin Virtual Currencies

-After DigiCash, much of the research and investment in electronic financial transactions shifted to more conventional, though digital, intermediaries, such as PayPal.
+After DigiCash, much of the research and investment in electronic financial transactions shifted to more conventional, though digital, intermediaries, such as PayPal (itself a harbinger of mobile payment technologies that have exploded in popularity over the past 10 years).
 A handful of DigiCash imitators, such as Russia’s WebMoney, sprang up in other parts of the world.

 In the United States, the most notable virtual currency of the late 1990s and 2000s was known as e-gold. e-gold was created and controlled by a Florida-based company of the same name. e-gold, the company, basically functioned as a digital gold buyer.
 Its customers, or users, sent their old jewelry, trinkets, and coins to e-gold’s warehouse, receiving digital “e-gold” – units of currency denominated in ounces of gold. e-gold users could then trade their holdings with other users, cash out for physical gold, or exchange their e-gold for U.S. dollars.